 The resource scheduler provides a centralized view of all resource-related information such as skill sets, cost rate, location, resource capacity, among others.
 Through this visibility, managers can filter and load the appropriate resource to the project’s task.

 The benchmark for successful delivery is meeting project deadlines and avoiding budget overruns.
-Resource planning helps managers to periodically review project performance using forecast vs actual reports, resource utilization heatmap, and more.
+Resource plan helps managers periodically review project performance using forecast vs actual reports, resource utilization heatmap, and more.

 Achieving project goals within the constraints of time and budget is one of the biggest challenges for project managers.
 It is expected to make the best use of resources without causing budget overruns.

-Here are four distinct steps by which resource planning can be achieved in an efficient manner:
+Here are four distinct steps by which managers can create an efficient resource plan:

 Step 1: Fulfill the project demand by identifying the gap